open-ephys/gui-docs/source/User-Manual/Hardware-requirements.rst

 You can demo the Open Ephys GUI on any computer using the :ref:`filereader` to read in data that's already been saved.
 But if you are planning to run experiments, you'll need to make sure your system is capable enough to keep up with data acquisition.
 In general, the minimum requirements will depend on how many channels you'd like to acquire simultaneously, and whether you need low-latency closed-loop feedback.
 Below, we provide some guidelines for configuring your data acquisition machine.

+.. tip:: The most important thing you can do to improve performance is use a solid-state drive (ideally NVMe) for writing data.
+And if you need to record ≥128 channels simultaneously, an SSD is required.

 For the Open Ephys acquisition board
 -------------------------------------